Biden says sanctions against Russia are proportionate response: 'Now is the time to de-escalate' - KION546

 The President said the US “is not looking to kick off a cycle of escalation and conflict in Russia.
 We want a stable, predictable relationship,” before sending a warning: “If Russia continues to interfere with our democracy, we’re prepared to take further actions to respond.”

-Biden did offer an olive branch to Putin during his remarks, referencing the summit he has proposed with the Russian leader that he hopes will take place later on this summer in Europe.
+Biden did offer an olive branch, referencing the summit he has proposed with the Russian leader that he hopes will take place later on this summer in Europe.

 “Now is the time to de-escalate,” he said.
 “The way forward is through thoughtful dialogue and diplomatic process.”